How to Fix Not Cleaning Dishes on Whirlpool WDT730PAHZ (Built-In)

 Step 3: Clean the Upper Spray Arm and Delivery Tube

-Remove the upper rack entirely, then unscrew the upper spray arm by turning the center nut clockwise (it is reverse-threaded).
+Next, remove the upper rack entirely, then unscrew the upper spray arm by turning the center nut clockwise (it’s reverse-threaded).
 Check all nozzle ports and the delivery tube connection at the back of the tub for lime scale buildup.
-Soak the arm in white vinegar for 20 minutes if mineral deposits are heavy, then rinse and reinstall.
-A restricted upper spray arm is often responsible for poor cleaning on the top rack specifically.
+If mineral deposits are heavy, soak the arm in white vinegar for 20 minutes, then rinse and reinstall.
+A restricted upper spray arm often causes poor cleaning specifically on the top rack.

 Step 4: Check the Water Inlet Valve